Southwest England UK Travel Guide

 The climate in Wiltshire follows typical English patterns; it is changeable.
 Prepare for variations throughout the year.
 Wiltshire records an average of 700-800 mm (27-31 inches) of rain annually, precipitation distributes throughout the year.
 The region experiences generally moderate humidity year-round, typically averaging 75-85%.

 The UK does not experience monsoons or hurricanes.
-Extreme temperatures, either below -5°C (23°F) or above 30°C (86°F), are rare but achievable during severe winter cold snaps or summer heatwaves.
-Wind often is a major factor on the open Salisbury Plain, making the actual temperature feel colder.
-A seemingly mild day can turn chilly with a strong wind.
+Extreme temperatures, either below -5°C (23°F) or above 30°C (86°F), are rare but possible during severe winter cold snaps or heatwaves in the summer.
+Wind often is a significant factor on the open Salisbury Plain, making the actual temperature feel colder.
+A seemingly mild day can turn chilly having a strong wind.
 Bring a windproof layer.

 The shoulder seasons (April-May, September-October) offer a good balance of pleasant weather and manageable crowds.
 This period provides comfortable outdoor walking and viewing.